NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/diffBind/lab-diffBinding-remote.rst

    .. code-block:: R

 	other attached packages:
 	 [1] DiffBind_3.0.15             SummarizedExperiment_1.20.0
 	 [3] Biobase_2.50.0              MatrixGenerics_1.2.1
 	 [5] matrixStats_0.58.0          GenomicRanges_1.42.0
 	 [7] GenomeInfoDb_1.26.7         IRanges_2.24.1
 	 [9] S4Vectors_0.28.1            BiocGenerics_0.36.0

 Peak Annotation
 ====================

 So now we have list of differentially bound sites for comparisons of interest but we do not know much about them besides the genomic location.
-It is time to them in a biological context.
+It is time to inspect them in a biological context.
 To do so, we will use another ``Bioconductor`` package `ChIPpeakAnno <http://bioconductor.org/packages/release/bioc/vignettes/ChIPpeakAnno/inst/doc/pipeline.html>`_.

 ChIPpeakAnno `"is for facilitating the downstream analysis for ChIP-seq experiments.
 It includes functions to find the nearest gene, exon, miRNA or custom features such as the most conserved elements and other transcription factor binding sites supplied by users, retrieve the sequences around the peak, obtain enriched Gene Ontology (GO) terms or pathways.
 Starting 2.0.5, new functions have been added for finding the peaks with bi-directional promoters with summary statistics (peaksNearBDP), for summarizing the occurrence of motifs in peaks (summarizePatternInPeaks) and for adding other IDs to annotated peaks or enrichedGO (addGeneIDs).
 Starting 3.4, permutation test has been added to determine whether there is a significant overlap between two sets of peaks.
 In addition, binding patterns of multiple transcription factors (TFs) or distributions of multiple epigenetic markers around genomic features could be visualized and compared easily using a side-by-side heatmap and density plot.`